dhanji/dhanji.github.io/src/main/resources/pages/instant-search.markdown

 The early effort and frustrations totally paid off.
 Here is a selection of press responses to our Instant Search feature:

 > Fluent's ... instant search function, which is one of the service's standout features.
-Fluent starts searching as soon as you type a single letter into the box; results from your email appear almost instantly and then morph as you continue to construct your search term, much like what Google does with its "Instant" search functionality.
+Fluent starts searching as soon as you type a single letter into the box; results from your email appear almost instantly and then morph as you continue to construct your search term ...
 The speed and accuracy of the mail search is stupendous.

 -- [Computer World](http://www.computerworld.com/s/article/9227899/Fluent_review_An_innovative_new_interface_for_Gmail)